 How much does an Independent Examination cost?

 The cost can vary hugely from practice to practice so make sure you ask around.
-It will depend on factors such as how comfortable the accountant is with Independent Examinations, whether a discount is offered because you are a charity and the accountant’s view of your charity.
+It will depend on factors such as how comfortable the accountant is with Independent Examinations, whether a discount is offered because you are a charity and the accountant’s view about hte complexity of the work involved.
 They may look at both how much work they consider to be required and the risk involved.
-For example at Holy Brook for certain local charities we charge as little as £300+VAT (2020 prices) but for charities not based locally or with complex situations we might charge more.
+For example at Holy Brook we offer a tiered fee level depending on your charity’s turnover.

-Will you do my Indepenent Examination for free?
+Will you do my Independent Examination for free?

 This is one of the most common questions I get asked.

 The simple answer is no, because if I did I would have to limit the number that I do.
 Instead the way our practice deals with this is to offer a discounted rate for charities in the local area that fit our values.
 However don’t give up completely on this idea.
 If you are lucky enough to have a keen supporter who is competent to do the work (and independent) you may find someone who will do it pro-bono.
-For example Holy Brook works with a charity of the year and we would do their Independent Examination free of charge if there was a need.
+For example Holy Brook works with a charity of the year and we would do their Independent Examination free of charge on request.

-If you want to know more about the support that Holy Brook offers charities and the discounts we can give to members of Reading Voluntary Action and Involve (Wokingham and Bracknell) click here for more.
+If you want to know more about the support that Holy Brook offers charities click here for more.

 If you are looking for an independent examination for your charity please feel free to drop us an email: email@example.com